ZykeNetwork/ZykeBot-Old/README.md

 # ZykeBot
-ZykeBot is a Discord bot written in nodejs depending on discord.js latest version.
+ZykeBot is a Discord bot written in Node.JS depending on discord.js latest version.
 [Commands List](https://github.com/ZykeNetwork/ZykeBot/wiki/Commands)

 ## How to host this bot yourself